 February 7, 2022 @ 1:00 pm – February 9, 2022 @ 5:30 pm Hosted Virtually

-The 2022 SAFSF Policy Convening: Commit to Action will bring funders together in Washington DC to build shared understanding, and mobilize a commitment to action to drive equitable federal agriculture and food policy change in the farm bill.
-Together we will explore three high-impact fundable strategies: geographic power and base building; narrative shift; and policy education and advocacy.
-In addition, we will work together to conduct Congressional and USDA meetings for those who are interested.
+The 2022 SAFSF Policy Convening: Commit to Action will bring funders together in Washington DC to build shared understanding and mobilize a commitment to action to drive equitable federal agriculture and food policy change in the farm bill.
+Together we will explore three high-impact fundable strategies: geographic power and base building; narrative shift; and policymaker education and advocacy.
+In addition, March 7-9 we will work together to conduct Congressional and USDA meetings for those who are interested.

 This convening will challenge participants to coordinate their 2022-2023 funding to leverage policy change that drives us towards resilient, sustainable, and equitable food systems—while at the same time, providing the opportunity to build strategic partnerships so that no one organization is going it alone.

 Dr. Jewel H. Bronaugh was appointed the 16th Commissioner of the Virginia Department of Agriculture and Consumer Services in 2018 by Governor Ralph Northam.
 She previously served as the Virginia State Executive Director for the USDA Farm Service Agency (FSA), appointed by Governor Terry McAuliffe and then-U.S. Secretary of Agriculture, Tom Vilsack, in July 2015.
 Prior to her FSA appointment, she served as Dean of the College of Agriculture at Virginia State University (VSU) with oversight of Extension, Research and Academic Programs.
 Previously she was the Associate Administrator for Extension Programs and a 4-H Extension Specialist.